 Faith Based Therapy

-Faith based therapy is an option for addiction treatment that many individuals like to utilize, especially those who are influenced by their religions and/or those with religious backgrounds.
-This treatment option can add another layer of assistance in your path to stay sober, helping you to get more in tune with your spiritual side.
-Not everyone will benefit from faith based therapy, but many can find great comfort in it.
+Faith based therapy is an option for addiction treatment that many people prefer, especially those with strong faiths or religious backgrounds.
+This treatment option can add another layer of assistance in your path to stay sober.
+It can also help you get more in tune with your spiritual side.
+Not everyone will benefit from faith based substance abuse treatment programs, but many find great comfort in it.

 What Is Faith Based Therapy?

-Faith based therapy is a type of recovery program that focuses on helping patients become more in tune with their faith and spirituality as well as helping them recover from addiction.
-There are many different faith based treatment facilities and programs for recovery and many different therapeutic programs that utilize faith and spirituality as part of their teachings.
+Faith based therapy is a recovery program that helps patients become more in tune with their faith and spirituality while helping them recover from addiction.
+There are many different faith based treatment facilities for recovery.
+There are also therapeutic programs that use faith and spirituality as part of their teachings.

-Faith based therapy has been found, over time, to be one of the more effective options for recovering individuals.
-These programs have also made enormous strides in reducing the homeless population and crisis counseling for those in need, which is why the Substance Abuse and Mental Health Services Administration is partnered with more than 800 of these facilities across the country.
+Religious addiction treatment has been found to be one of the more effective options for recovery.
+These programs have also made great strides in reducing the homeless population and providing crisis counseling for those in need.
+This is why the Substance Abuse and Mental Health Services Administration is partnered with more than 800 of these facilities across the country.

 How Does Faith Based Therapy Work?

-According to a study published in the medical journal Substance Use and Misuse, people often cite spirituality and faith as helpful influences in their recoveries.
-It was believed for many years that this was simply a coincidence or a factor that simply could not be measured.
-Over time, though, many researchers have found faith to be a potentially beneficial element for those in recovery.
+According to a study in the medical journal Substance Use and Misuse, people often cite spirituality and faith as helpful influences in their recoveries.
+It was believed for many years that this was a coincidence or a factor that could not be measured.
+Over time, though, many researchers have found faith to be beneficial for those in recovery.

-- People who are able to rely on a higher power often feel more supported in their recoveries and less alone.
-They are able to give themselves over to that power and ask for forgiveness for their mistakes, which can be both cleansing and reassuring.
-One of the parts of 12-step facilitation therapy is surrender, which asks the patient to surrender to a higher power of their choice (National Institute on Drug Abuse).
-This program usually helps patients become prepared for 12-step meetings and membership and can be considered a type of faith based therapy.
+- Belief in a higher power helps patients feel more supported and less alone.
+They are able to give themselves over to that power and ask for forgiveness for their mistakes.
+This can be both cleansing and reassuring.
+One of the parts of 12-step facilitation therapy is surrender, which asks the patient to surrender to a higher power of their choice.
+This program prepares patients for 12-step meetings and membership and can be considered a type of faith based therapy.

 - Connecting with one’s spiritual side can give one a better set of rules to live by.
-When these rules are rigid and clear, some individuals benefit from this influence in their lives and are able to more easily avoid returning to substance abuse.
+When these rules are rigid and clear, some people benefit from this influence.
+Those with this sort of structure are able to more easily avoid relapse.

-- Addiction can make a person extremely selfish and only focused on the act of obtaining their next fix.
-Having a belief in a higher power reminds many people that their own desires, sacrifices, problems, and struggles are not the be all and end all of life.
-This belief can also make it easier to recognize that many other things would be at stake if you were to relapse.
+- Believing in a higher power helps people be less selfish about their own desires, sacrifices, and problems.
+This belief makes it easier to recognize that many things would be at stake if you were to relapse.

-- People who have fond memories of church or faith from their childhoods can often benefit from faith based therapy as well.
-These individuals often feel that their faith can help them get back on track after they have gone wrong.
+- Those with fond memories of church or faith can often benefit from faith based therapy.
+These people often feel that their faith can help them get back on track after they have gone wrong.

 Call now to find recovery programs that offer faith based therapy!

-Of course, faith based therapy isn’t a program that suits everyone.
-Some individuals require a treatment that does not focus on the moral implications of drug abuse or the black-and-white methodology of religion.
+Some patients need treatment that does not focus on the moral implications of drug abuse or the black-and-white methodology of religion.
 This can make staying sober harder for some.

-- You may also not want to seek faith based therapy if you have had negative past experiences with religion, church groups, or spirituality in general.
-Some individuals simply do not find comfort or healing from this concept, and that’s okay.
+- You may not want to seek faith based therapy if you have had negative past experiences with religion, church groups, or spirituality in general.
+Some people simply do not find comfort or healing from this concept, and that’s okay.

-- It can also be harder for someone to turn to faith based therapy if they have never been involved in spiritual practices, church groups, etc. before.
-Those who have more experience with this type of thought process often fair better in these programs, although many people can turn to faith for comfort and strength later in life and benefit from it.
+- It can be harder for someone to turn to faith based therapy if they’ve never been involved in spiritual practices or church groups before.
+Those who have more experience with this type of thought process often fair better in these programs.
+However, many people can turn to faith for comfort and strength later in life and benefit from it.

 The important thing to remember is that you should focus on your recovery and your own spiritual journey.
 If this type of treatment seems like it will positively affect you, then seek it out.
 If someone else is pushing you to seek faith based therapy, it probably won’t be as effective.

-Faith based therapy can start as early as detox.
-Some detox centers offer patients prayers or meditations to work through their withdrawal symptoms, and many faith based facilities also provide medications.
-Some do not, however, and it is important to consider the severity of your syndrome in order to decide if a non-medical detox program would be safe for you.
+faith based substance abuse treatment programs can start as early as detox.
+Some detox centers offer patients prayers or meditations to work through their withdrawal symptoms.
+Many faith based facilities also provide medications.
+Some do not, however, so it’s important to consider the severity of your syndrome in order to decide if a non-medical detox program would be safe for you.

 How Long Does Faith Based Therapy Last?

 Many people attend faith based therapy programs for months, continuing the treatment from detox into rehab.
-Others may keep seeking a spiritual counselor for years afterward or even become part of faith based group therapy programs.
-12-step programs like Alcoholics Anonymous and Narcotics Anonymous are based in the idea that members should give themselves over to a higher power who can help them avoid relapse.
+Others may see a spiritual counselor for years afterward or even become part of faith based group therapy programs.
+12-step programs like Alcoholics Anonymous and Narcotics Anonymous are based in the idea that surrendering to a higher power can help you avoid relapse.
 This higher power can be your concept of a god or another force of spiritual guidance.

 Many faith based facilities exist all over the country, as do spiritual guides who offer faith based counseling.
 12-step groups are another option.
-You should first seek out a professional detox and rehab program—faith based or not—and then you can continue into aftercare that provides addiction recovery and spiritual help from there.
+You should first seek out a professional detox and rehab program—faith based or not.
+Then you can continue into aftercare that provides religious addiction treatment from there.

 Seek Safe, Effective Detox Treatment Today

 We always want to help people who are looking for the safest, most effective detox program for their needs.
-Our hotline is open 24 hours a day; just call 800-483-2193 now to speak with a treatment advisor.
+Just call 866-351-3840(Who Answers?) now to get help today.
+We can help you find local centers that offer faith based and traditional options.